 - Send the excess collection to the custodial parent. - Return the excess collection to the noncustodial parent. - Provide more support for his/her child(ren).
-If this is the option the noncustodial parent chooses, the child support worker must initiate a modification of the order to increase the monthly obligation.
+If the noncustodial parent selects this option, the child support worker must initiate a review of the order to determine if an increase to the monthly obligation should be pursued.

-NOTE: Whichever choice the noncustodial parent makes, it must be documented on the CONT panel in METSS.
+NOTE: These options are listed on the A610.
+Whichever choice the noncustodial parent makes, it must be documented on the CONT panel in METSS.